 This is a germicidal mouthwash that contains chlorhexidine used as an active ingredient in some mouthwash brands.
 This is prescribed by SE Calgary dentists to treat gum disease because it can reduce inflammation caused by periodontal bacteria.
 It can also treat swelling and gum bleeding due to gingivitis.

-However, since it addresses these dental problems, it has side effects that are not very likeable.
+However, since it addresses these dental problems, it has side effects that are not very likable.
 It might cause staining of the tongue, tooth surfaces, and restorations.
 People who use this can also experience an alteration in taste.
 This may also lead to an increase in tartar formation.

 To understand what mouthwash works better for you, it is encouraged that you consult your Calgary best dentist about it because they can give you a better recommendation based on your oral health condition.

-If you are interested in booking an appointment with an affordable Calgary dentist, feel free to contact Inglewood Family Dental now at (403) 265-5888 to request an appointment!
+If you are interested in booking an appointment with an affordable Calgary AB dentist, feel free to contact Inglewood Family Dental now at (403) 265-5888 to request an appointment!
 We’d be happy to assist you with your dental care needs!